 Now, you’ll have to make sure the IRCTC account is linked to Cleartrip.
 So, go to Cleartrip’s website and log in.
 Now, they say you can click “trains” and then the IRCTC is there, but I don’t see it, so if you don’t either, click here.
 Now, at the bottom where it says “Already have an IRCTC account?”
 Click on “Enter your username here”.

 Once you’ve linked your IRCTC, you can book trains through Cleartrip.
-Like I mentioned, the app is great, so I recommend adding that app to your phone and booking all your trains from there.
+As I mentioned, the app is great, so I recommend adding that app to your phone and booking all your trains from there.
 It is SUCH a pain in the ass to get the IRCTC set up and there isn’t one way to go about it as you saw above.

 If you’re headed to India, you can also check out my Guide to India which is a 100,000-word ebook with 6 years of travel knowledge – it will make sure you have the most epic trip.
 Read more about it here.